Building work on the South Transept of York Minster took place until 1241.

 York Minster North Transept

-Building work on the North Transept of York Minster until 1255.
+Building work on the North Transept of York Minster took place until 1255.

 Earl Richard's vow